Tag Archives: Sandy Dennis

 The final reveal still gives me chills.

 Who’s Afraid of Virginia Woolf?
-(1966) is one of the greatest film adaptations of a play that I have ever seen.
+(1966) is one of the greatest film adaptations of a play I have ever seen.

 Oscar Nominations: 5 wins-Best Picture, Best Director-Mike Nichols, Best Actor-Richard Burton, Best Actress-Elizabeth Taylor (won), Best Supporting Actor-George Segal, Best Supporting Actress-Sandy Dennis (won), Best Screenplay Based on Material from Another Medium, Best Original Music Score, Best Sound, Best Art Direction, Black-and-White (won), Best Cinematography, Black-and-White (won), Best Costume Design, Black-and-White (won), Best Film Editing